 If you have osteoporosis, you definitely should not do these exercises:

 - High-impact exercise.
 Doing exercises where you have to jump, run, or jog can lead to fractures easily.
 Try not to do fast and out-of-control movements.
 Instead, focus on slow and mindful movements.
-However, if you are fit and can move, feel free to incorporate higher impact exercise carefully.
+However, if you are fit and can move, feel free to incorporate higher impact exercises carefully.

 - Bends and twists.
 Avoid bending or twisting at the waist.
 Instead, try to keep your spine straight or gently bent but never bend forward.
 Forward bends are the most common way that people with osteoporosis get spinal fractures.
 This is especially true if you have had an osteoporotic fracture.